Doctors Note Logo

-Elevated eosinophils in pregnancy are usually due to allergies or asthma rather than pregnancy itself, which typically lowers eosinophils; mild, symptom-free rises may just be monitored, but levels above about 1,500 cells per microliter or symptoms like wheeze, rash, fever, chest pain, or swelling warrant prompt medical review.
+Elevated eosinophils during pregnancy are most often caused by allergies or asthma rather than pregnancy itself, which typically lowers eosinophil levels.
+Mild, symptom-free elevations may only require monitoring, but counts above 1,500 cells per microliter—or symptoms such as wheezing, rash, fever, chest pain, or swelling—warrant prompt medical evaluation.

-There are several factors to consider, including medication reactions, parasites, and autoimmune conditions, plus how doctors safely test and treat during pregnancy to protect you and the baby.
-See below for normal ranges, warning signs, and specific next steps to discuss with your clinician.
+Other possible causes include medication reactions, parasitic infections, and autoimmune conditions.
+Doctors can safely test and treat these issues during pregnancy to protect both you and your baby.
+Understanding your normal ranges, warning signs, and next steps is essential for informed care.

 If you've been told your eosinophils are high, it's natural to wonder what that means—especially if you're pregnant or planning to be.
 Eosinophils are a type of white blood cell that play an important role in your immune system.
 While mildly elevated levels are often linked to allergies, they can also reflect other immune changes, including those that happen during pregnancy.